DAVUL (drum) is one of the oldest instruments since our existence, prehistoric times.

 In DAVUL we attempt to make vibrations in different frequencies visible and to investigate how this changes the consciousness of our humanity.
 We will do this in different ways, starting from different types of vibrations: the vibration of a drum, voice, body and image.
 By making vibrations audible and visible, we want to recall and redefine the initial agreements between us as humans and nature.
 Communication is reinvented, we enter into discussion with the past.

 To make the universal frequencies visible, audible and tangible and to return, as it were, to the first fundamental awareness of existence and the first contact with the world, we choose the davul as a partner for Hüseyin as performer.
 The davul is an organic percussion instrument from Turkey.
 It is still being used in its original form and function; a large drum consisting of two sheets and a wood construction.
 During the performance, the davul interacts with the voice, physical material, images and movements of the human body.

 All of this happens amidst an interaction with an installation by Christoph De Boeck.
 About eight iron plates are placed in a crescent around the davul.
 They are machines that generate movement and sound and vibrate just like the davul.
 The closer you approach a plate, the more it vibrates and the louder it sounds.
 Thus, performer and plates can create a sound performance through movement.
 The research that I do as a performer with my body and the davul is translated to the plates and the space, and in this way broadened.

 We combine the vibrations of the davul and the spatial installation with different methods of communication that humans have developed throughout history: from movement (body dance, halay) to image (physical sculptures with the davul, Chladni patterns, photo and video projection), sound and non-verbal language (dengbejs, morse code).

-performance Hüseyin Umaysiz installation sound-scenography Christoph De Boeck director Mesut Arslan production Platform 0090
+director/performance Huseyin Umaysiz installation sound-scenography Christoph De Boeck dramaturgy Mesut Arslan production Platform 0090